Specialists in Serious Fraud and Complex Criminal Defence

 MPR Solicitors has a wealth of in-depth experience in defending fraud cases.
 We are a niche practice, dealing almost exclusively in fraud, white-collar crime and criminal defence.

-To contact us regarding a charge of fraud or false accounting, please call our office on 020 3824 8080 to make an appointment at our London office.
+To contact our fraud solicitors in London regarding a charge of fraud or false accounting, please call us on 020 3824 8080 to make an appointment at our London office.

 As a team, we are dedicated to providing partner-led, quality, professional service.
 If you have been accused of fraud, your professional reputation; career and freedom may be at stake.
 You can trust us to provide expert advice and robust representation while supporting you and your family throughout investigation and any trial.

-Our practise focuses on our core areas of law; therefore clients who instruct us can be confident of our in-depth knowledge and experience in our areas of expertise.
+Our practise focuses on our core areas of law, so clients who instruct us can be confident of our in-depth knowledge and experience in our areas of expertise.
 We are proficient, not only in domestic fraud law but in acting for clients who have been accused of cross-jurisdictional offences.

 The Fraud Act 2006 governs the offence of fraud in the United Kingdom.